Key Stage 5 Geography - A Level Tour

 The tour will include a fun twist as we look outside some of the childhood houses of the Beatles including John Lennon and Ringo Star as part of our Inequality and Regeneration exercises.

-The students will be led by a Liverpool Tour Guide and in many cases we use those who are retired or former teachers or from an Educational background.
+The students will be led by a Liverpool Tour Guide and in many cases for school tours we use those who are retired or former teachers or from an Educational background.
 For young groups we are able to provide guides who have an enhanced disclosure checked through the Disclosure and Barring Service.
 The students will love their visit to the Radio City Tower which towers 138m above the city with its panoramic views across the region.
 The tower is in use as a working radio station for Radio City and you can see the new extension to the stand at Anfield the home of Liverpool Football Club, the gigantic red cranes at the busy Container port of Liverpool and on clear days you can see across the Wirral Estuary as far as the hills and mountains of Snowdonia in North Wales.

 The walking tours have all been risk assessed and groups will only be crossed over roads where absolutely necessary and in every case at a marked pedestrian crossing using the “green man” using a teacher or Group Leader as a black marker.